 Since its formation in 1986, the Foundation has successfully provided additional funding for the College in many areas of need, including the construction of Helix and the Performing Arts Centre; the reburbishment of the John Morris Centre, the donation of land and funds for the Middle School and Health & Physical Education Centre; contributions to renovations of the Junior School’s Jean Gardner Wing and Mary Fox Performing Arts Centre, and the Robert Dean Senior Student Centre.

-Donations to the College Foundation are always welcome and appreciated.
+Donations to the College are always welcome and appreciated.

-The Foundation thanks all those that contribute and share in the vision to continue to develop one of Australia’s leading schools for the students of today and tomorrow.
+The College thanks all those who contribute and share in the vision to continue to develop one of Australia’s leading schools for the students of today and into the future.

 Donate via the link provided. or donations can be made via cheque or bank transfer.

-Send a cheque payable to ‘Scotch Oakburn Foundation Ltd.’ to
+Send a cheque payable to ‘Scotch Oakburn College’ to

 Locked Bag 103